jasoneppink/handheld-digital-photo-frame/README.md

 4. In Settings > System > Status Bar
    * Select System Icons and turn off everything but WiFi and Battery
    * Turn off Auto Brightness
-5. In Settings > System > Developer Options
+5. In Settings > System > Advanced > Developer Options
    * Turn on "Stay Awake"
    * Turn off "Automatic System Updates"
 6. On the Home Screen, remove all apps except Fotoo and Google Drive by dragging them to the top of the screen.
 Move Fotoo and Google Drive to the dock (or your preferred location). < PHOTO >